rqwa/rootSketch/README.rst

    - .root files, including a path inside the .root file (i.e. file.root tdirectoryname tlistname histogramname)
    - Multicolumn text files (Files with 1 column will be interpreted as TGraphErrors, but need an addiotional binning file, files with 2 to 4 columns will be interpreted as TGraphErrors, files with 6 columns will be interpreted as TGraphAsymmErrors
-   - unumpy arrays stored into text format
+   - numpy arrays with uncertainties from the uncertainty package stored into text format

 Options
 ============